Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 }
 ```

 And a telemetry publisher needs to be registered.
-One is offered out-of-the-box for Application Insights and could be added with a single line.
+Custom publishers can be defined, but for Application Insights one is already available in the `Microsoft.FeatureManagement.Telemetry.ApplicationInsights` package.
+Publishers can be added with a single line.

 ```csharp
 builder.services